ClementRepository/TerraformforAbsoluteBeginners/Project 7 Git Github VsCode/Git Github VSCode.md

 ## Git Download and Set Up
-1. click the link and download the 64 bit Git for Windows Setup
+1. click the link [git download](https://git-scm.com/downloads/win) and download the 64 bit Git for Windows Setup.
-2. Install Git
+2. Install Git.
-3. Open up Tabby Terminal or any terminal that can run WSL
+3. Open up Tabby Terminal or any terminal that can run WSL.
 4. run the command ```git --version``` (If it has an output of git followed by a version, you're good to go!)
 5.